RobinEliseo/academic-kickstart/content/post/Visualizing Data from the Eurobarometer Survey with R: Diverging stacked bar chart.md

 At this point, we "only" have to apply the various steps presented by Dimiter.
 I will not comment this part of the code as it is mainly an adaptation of Dimiter's work: if you want to enter into details of the code I strongly advise you to go on his website - see the link above - and follow his great tutorial.

-The code for the small size PNG and the big size PNG - also on Github:
+The code for the small size PNG:
 ```
 png ('./figures/F1_small_eb91.png', width=1280, height=906, res=96)